mattTea/Portfolio/goals_and_evidence/1_make_anything/1_tdd_anything.md

 ------

-### Reflect: How does each of the following examples of your best work show evidence of achieving this goal?
+### Reflect: How does each of the following examples show evidence of achieving this goal?

 1. The process and approach I took during the [Bowling Scorecard](https://github.com/mattTea/bowling-challenge/commits/master) project shows an improvement over my process used in earlier projects such as [Rock, Paper, Scissors](https://github.com/mattTea/rps-challenge/commits/master), because the development of the application can clearly be seen from very early simple designs and features, through increasingly (test-driven) more complex features.
 Described clearly in the commit message 'story'.